 It’s Sunday night.
-You’re curled up on the couch watching the third (or seventh…) episode of the TV series you’re currently obsessed with, repeating the mantra of “Just one more” until your eyelids are slowly pulled downward, your vision blurs, your head sags… You jolt awake, haul your body to the bedroom, and crash for the evening.
-Sounds familiar?
+You’re curled up on the couch watching your eighth consecutive episode of the Netflix series everyone's currently obsessed with, repeating the mantra of “Just one more” until your eyelids start to grow heavy, your vision blurs, your head sags…then you jolt awake, haul your body to the bedroom, and crash for the evening.
+Sound familiar?
 Probably.
-After all, watching TV before bed is as American as an apple pie: 95 percent of us report watching something on a screen in the hour before bed, and for more than 60 percent of us, that screen is a television.
+After all, binge-watching before bed is as American as apple pie: 95 percent of us report watching something on a screen in the hour before bed, and for more than 60 percent of us, that screen is a television.
 And why not?
 It’s our most beloved way to wind down, practically default at this point, and why should we change?
 Perhaps because 60 percent of us also report some kind of sleeping problem every night.
 Be it waking intermittently, waking too early, or feeling unrefreshed in the morning.
 Our treasured TV habit might be why.

 Watching TV before bed disrupts your hormones.